cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 So, give it a try in your VPC or data center.

-Let me know if anything goes wrong.
+And let me know if something goes wrong while you are setting up Harbor.

-Post your problem in comments here or reach me via Twitter [@cloudqubes] for any help you need.
+Post your problem in comments here or reach me via Twitter [@cloudqubes] for any help.

 [DockerHub]: https://hub.docker.com/
 [harbor-releases]: https://github.com/goharbor/harbor/releases